 For this same reason, it’s important to avoid blue light at night.

 Blue light emits from screens of all kinds, including our phones.
 Many of us try to counteract this by using the red light-emitting “night mode” setting on our phones.
 But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is completely bogus.

 While the screen may give off a red tint, the blue light is still being emitted.
 He recommends a few things you can do:

-- Use a software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
-It’s called F.lux software and will adjust to a blue, sunlight spectrum during the day, and a warm, red hue at night.
+- Use software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
+It’s called F.lux software and will adjust to a blue, sunlight spectrum during the day and a warm, red hue at night.

 - If nothing else, you can also opt-in for some stylish (yes, they are cool) blue light blocker glasses.